 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Computed tomography (CT) uses special x-ray equipment to obtain images of the body from different angles.
+Computed tomography (CT) is a test that uses special x-ray equipment to obtain images of the body from different angles.
 It allows cardiovascular disease, infections, injury, musculoskeletal disorders and tumours to be diagnosed and monitored.
 It also allows the type of medical and surgical treatment needed to be determined, and to assess the response to the treatment.

 How does it work?